Shopify vs Etsy

 Shopify

-With back-end access to your website, you can choose from over 60 website design themes optimized for various industries.
-Some templates even include zoom-in features, ideal for clothing or furniture products.
+Some templates even include zoom-in features, which are ideal for clothing or furniture products.
 Once you’ve decided on a theme, you can edit it, personalize it, and rearrange the layout as much as you like.

 Shopify’s themes will act as the foundation of your website.
 If you’re not into designing but prefer to set up your site yourself, you’ll likely find this part straightforward with the help of Shopify’s themes.